County-call prep

 • Confirm legal access, title clarity, tax clearance, recorded-document interpretation, or survey boundaries.

-• Confirm final buildability, zoning/use approval, wetland clearance, soil suitability, lender/insurance acceptance, or a final buy/no-buy decision.
+• Confirm final buildability, zoning or use approval, wetland clearance, soil suitability, lender or insurance acceptance, or a final buy or no-buy decision.

 • Replace county, title, survey, legal, engineering, septic, utility, tax, lender, insurer, or other professional review.